MicrosoftDocs/sql-docs/docs/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports.md

 ![SQL Server Reporting Services all together](../reporting-services/media/ss-reporting-services-all-together.png "SQL Server Reporting Services all together")

-## Create, deploy, and manage mobile and paginated reports
+## Create, deploy, and manage reports

 The SSRS solution flexibly delivers the right information to the right users.
 Users can consume the reports via a web browser, on their mobile device, or via email.

 SQL Server Reporting Services offers an updated suite of products:

 * **"Traditional" paginated reports** brought up to date, so you can create modern-looking reports, with updated tools and new features for creating them.
-* **New mobile reports** with a responsive layout that adapts to different devices and the different ways you hold them.
 * **A modern web portal** you can view in any modern browser.
 In the new portal, you can organize and display mobile and paginated Reporting Services reports and KPIs.
 You can also store Excel workbooks on the portal.
+::: moniker range<="sql-server-ver15”
+* **New mobile reports** with a responsive layout that adapts to different devices and the different ways you hold them.
+::: moniker-end

 Read on for more about each.